7 Natural Energy Boosters

 If you’re a chocoholic, listen up!
 Raw cacao is the less processed sister of cocoa powder.
 I make this healthy hot chocolate recipe all the time in the winter months and it gives an awesome little energy boost.
 Raw cacao is rich in magnesium, a calming nutrient, and has small amounts of something called phenethylamine, a neurotransmitter that can help improve mood.

 I’ve been drinking matcha a lot in 2017.
 In fact, I’ve cut out my coffee and replaced it with matcha.
 For me, it’s a much cleaner energy boost.
 I tend to crash after coffee, not sleep as well, and wake up feeling not as rested when I’m drinking coffee.
+I looooove TruMarine Organic Matcha and actually mix in some of their collagen in my matcha lattes too.
 Matcha does have caffeine in it, but less than coffee.
 It also contains something called L Theanine, a calming amino acid.
 So in addition to that boost, you get a nice calming feeling too.

 It’s estimated that ~40% of Canadians are Vitamin D deficient.
 Vitamin D isn’t just important for energy - it has many other health benefits which you can read more about it here.
 As it relates to energy, researchers at Newcastle University found the mitochondrial function (a factor in energy) to significantly improve after treatment with vitamin D. The improvement in the mitochondria’s ability to generate energy correlated with the improvements in vitamin D levels.
 Source.
 I recommend getting tested (you will have to pay for this via your doctor as it’s no longer offered as a covered test) and then if you are deficient, supplementing with Vitamin D3/K2.